carpentries/instructor-training/files/intro-slides/slides.md

 ## Why is the environment important

-- In Software, Data, and Library Carpentry we're teaching not only a set of skills, but at least as importantly we're trying to empower learners and give them the confidence to use these tools and learn more on their own.
+- In Software, Data, and Library Carpentry we are teaching not only a set of skills, but at least as importantly we are trying to empower learners and give them the confidence to use these tools and learn more on their own.

 - Can help reduce stereotype threat by letting people think about their strengths